errorcalc/FreeEsVclComponents/README.md

 Free Open Source components for delphi & C++Builder (VCL)

-This library licensed at two license: GNU GPL v2 and Modified MIT License (MIT).
+This library licensed at two license: Modified MIT License (MIT) and GNU GPL v2.
 You can chose one of two license.
 See "LICENSE.txt"

 **You can help, if you send me where you are using the component and attach a screenshot example of use**